Continuing Education Reimbursement Program

 - Any exam fees for a new certification related to your current field, if taken within the last 60 days (pass or fail).

-- Any review course fees (including non-credit college courses), if taken within six (6) months prior to the certification exam.
+- Any review course/study material fees (including non-credit college courses), if taken within six (6) months prior to the certification exam.

 - American Heart Association (AHA) Certifications are eligible.